kimmcintyre/say-less/README.md

 # say-less

-Quickly capture the YouTube zeitgeist by automatically collecting links to videos that can be fed into NotebookLM.
+Captures the YouTube zeitgeist by collecting links to videos that can be fed into NotebookLM.

 ## Prerequisites